jungwolf/AoC2021/Day02/README.md

 /
 ```

 I know I want to split out the forward command from the up/down command.
 This is the same logic from part1, with different names.
+Forward should probably have a different name, like displacement.
+What's in a name?
 ```sql
 create or replace view day02_part2_v2 as select lineno step